 It’s a cool museum, you should give it a chance, even if it’s just for a rainy day escape.
 Expect to spend about an hour here.
 Make a stop at the nearby de los Andes coffee shop or at the popular chain Tostao.

 Envigado is Medellin’s little neighbor to the south.
 They used to be fully separated cities within the valley but have since melded together as the population swelled.

-Envigado gives you a nice little taste of the typical small town, with the central square where old-men hang out sipping tinto and feeding the birds below the big white church.
+Envigado gives you a nice little taste of the typical small town, with the central square where old men hang out sipping Tinto and feeding the birds below the big white church.

-The area is somewhat more laid back than Medellin itself and many locals and foreigners alike prefer living in Envigado for that reason.
+The area is somewhat more laid back than Medellín itself and many locals and foreigners alike prefer living in Envigado for that reason.

 Casa Museo Otraparte

 Casa Museo Otraparte, located in Envigado near Jardines, is the former home of an important Colombian writer and philosopher known as Fernando Gonzalez.

 While the museum itself might be of limited interest to foreign visitors, the idyllic gardens are another great retreat.